segunfamisa/segunfamisa.github.io/_posts/2018-09-30-sample-data-with-android-studio.md

 # Sample data

-One can typically use sample data in two ways, either by using the sample data provided by the Android framework, or creating custom sample data to fit your requirements.
+One can typically use sample data in two ways.
+Either by using the sample data provided by the Android framework, or creating custom sample data to fit your requirements.

 ## 1. Framework provided sample data

 For most types of data, the framework provides sample data that we can use.
 This ranges from dates, to phone numbers, first names, last names, lorem ipsum text and many more.
-There is a more exhaustive list here: [https://developer.android.com/studio/write/tool-attributes#toolssample_resources](https://developer.android.com/studio/write/tool-attributes#toolssample_resources)
+There is a more exhaustive list here: [https://developer.android.com/studio/write/tool-attributes#toolssample_resources](https://developer.android.com/studio/write/tool-attributes#toolssample_resources).

 Let's take a look at an example of how to use framework provided sample data.

 ```XML